defi-wonderland/balancer-v1-amm/test/invariants/PROPERTIES.md

 bpow should be distributive over mult of the same exp  a^x * b^x == (a*b)^x
 power of a power should mult the exp (x^a)^b == x^(a*b)

-## Untested (precision issues in test settingsq)
-calcOutGivenIn should be inv with calcInGivenOut calcPoolOutGivenSingleIn should be inv with calcSingleInGivenPoolOut calcSingleOutGivenPoolIn should be inv with calcPoolInGivenSingleOut
+calcOutGivenIn should be inv with calcInGivenOut calcInGivenOut should be inv with calcOutGivenIn